ekamperi/ekamperi.github.io/_posts/2021-05-08-bayesian-optimization.md

 <img style="width: 80%; height: 80%" src="{{ site.url }}/images/bayesian_optimization/age_of_empires.png" alt="Exploitation vs exploration trafeodd">
 </p>

 To find the next point to evaluate, we optimize the acquisition function.
-This an optimization problem itself, but luckily does not require the evaluation of the objective function.
-In some cases, we may even derive the exact equation and find a solution with, say, gradient-based optimization.
+This an optimization problem itself, but luckily it does not require the evaluation of the objective function.
+In some cases, we may even derive an exact equation for the AF and find a solution with, say, gradient-based optimization.
 There are three often cited acquisition functions: **expected improvement** (EI), **maximum probability of improvement** (MPI), and **upper confidence bound** (UCB).
-Although often cited last, I think it's best to talk about UCB because it contains explicit exploitation and exploration terms:
+Although often mentioned last, I think it's best to talk about UCB because it contains explicit exploitation and exploration terms:

 $$
 a_{\text{UCB}}(x;\lambda) = \mu(x) + \lambda \sigma(x)